 Let’s face it.
 Sometimes your laptop screen just isn’t big enough for everything you want to do.
 Then, you look over at your lonely 55 inch Smart TV longing to be used and wonder if there’s a way to connect the two.
 Yes, there is!

-So, whether you want to swap your small screen for a big screen for viewing movies, or to use your TV as an extra monitor while working from home, or you just want a bigger screen to see your friends’ faces over video chat — we’ll take you step-by-step through several options.
+Every day, Asurion Experts help our 300 million customers (and counting!) get the most out of their tech, including their Smart TVs.
+In this guide, we’re sharing all you need to know to help you connect your laptop to your TV, whether you want to swap your small screen for a big screen for viewing movies, or to use your TV as a monitor while working from home, or you just want a bigger screen to see your friends’ faces over video chat.

 One of the most reliable (and one of the easiest) ways to connect your TV and laptop is with an HDMI cable.
 An HDMI cable transmits video and audio signals between two devices.